By day, I work as a policy analyst at 350.org. By night, I write.

 You can find my writing in The Guardian as well as the CBC, Vice, Jacobin, Fusion, HuffPost, Indian Country Today, The Marshall Project, Salon, High Country News, Canadian Geographic, World Policy Journal and other publications.
 My op-ed on the Attawapiskat suicide crisis won 1st place in the editorial category of the National Native Media Awards.
 My photography has been featured in Canadian Geographic.
-Development, the flagship journal of the Society for International Development, published my work on the role of indigenous peoples in combatting climate change, and the Columbia Center on Sustainable Investment has invited me to consult for the forthcoming UN Committee on Economic, Social and Cultural Rights' General Comment on access to land and economic, social and cultural rights.
+Development, the flagship journal of the Society for International Development, published my work on the role of indigenous peoples in combatting climate change, and the Columbia Center on Sustainable Investment invited me to consult for the forthcoming UN Committee on Economic, Social and Cultural Rights' General Comment on access to land and economic, social and cultural rights.

 The belief that indigenous people and ideas can contribute to understanding and solving the world's most pressing challenges inspires my writing and gives strength to my voice.